mxmoss/pnsqc2021/index.md

     git show head
     git config

-//Set configuration if necessary.
+Set configuration if necessary.
 Do this only if user.email or user.name are empty

-//To check:
+To check:

     git config --global user.email
     git config --global user.name

-//To set:
+To set:

     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"

-//While we're talking about configuration, let's create a Personal Access Token (PAT)
+While we're talking about configuration, let's create a Personal Access Token (PAT)

 In the upper-right corner of any github page, make sure you're signed in to github.
 Then click your profile photo.
 From the menu choose: